chrismccord/labrador/README.md

 ## Known Limitations
-Labrador uses pure ruby adapters for mysql and postgres to avoid incompitabilties with users lacking postgres or mysql headers for native extension compilation.
+Labrador uses pure ruby adapters for mysql and postgres to avoid incompatibilities with users lacking postgres or mysql headers for native extension compilation.
 These implementations are unable to establish database connections over SSL.